 - Sea salt and pepper

-- 2 tsps ice cold butter cut into tiny pieces
+- 2 teaspoons cold butter cut into tiny pieces

-- Preheat the oven to 350°F/170°C/Gas mark 4.
-Remove string from leg of lamb and open out the joint, skin side down.
-Slash any thick parts of meat so the joint lays flat to the board.
-If you have bought your lamb with bone in, you will need to cut down the side of the bone to create a cavity for the stuffing - you can ,of course, ask your butcher to this for you.,
+- Preheat the oven to 170C/350F/Gas mark 4.
+Remove string from the leg of lamb and open out the joint, skin side down.
+Slash any thicker parts of meat, so the joint lays flat to the board.
+If you have bought your lamb with bone in, you will need to cut down the side of the bone to create a cavity for the stuffing - you can, of course, ask your butcher to this for you.,

 - Evenly sprinkle the parsley, garlic and Pancetta over the surface, and then sprinkle generously with the olive oil.
 Season well with salt and pepper.
 Roll the joint back up and tie securely with kitchen string.